 The World Cup results are determined by considering the total number of points obtained by each competitor in the World Cup events.
-Each competitor may count the result of all competitions, except that only one competition may be counted from each country in Europe (taking the better score for any European country in which he has scored in two competitions).
-To determine the total score, up to three events may be counted, selecting each competitor's best results during the year.
+Each competitor may count the result of all competitions.
+In the case of more than three competitions in one country, the best results of a maximum of two competitions will count.
+To determine the total score, the results of up to three competitions may be counted, selecting each competitor's best results during the year.
+If there are more than three competitions in one country, the results of four competitions will be counted.

 In the event of a tie the winner will be determined according to the following scheme.
-The number of events counted will be increased from three, one at a time, until the winner is obtained.
+The number of counted events will be increased from three, one at a time not considering in which country the result was achieved, until the winner is obtained.
 If this does not separate the tied competitors then the winner will be determined by considering the points obtained in the best three events multiplied by the number of competitors flying in each event.
 The winner is the one with the greatest total thus calculated.